 - Eligible for admission to LSC.
 Applicants must have a high school diploma or equivalent.
-See www.lsc.edu/become-a-student/ for more details.
+See our Become a Student page for more details.

 - Completion of METC Physical Therapist Assistant Program (Army 303-N9, Navy B-303-0150, Air Force L8ABJ4J032 01AA) with a grade of “C” or better in all courses within the program.
 Candidates who have completed the AMEDDC&S’s Physical Therapy Specialty (303-91J10 or 303-N9; or NEC 8466) “peacetime” training program with a grade of “C” or better in all courses within the program are also eligible to apply if training was completed on or after January 2006.
 Candidates must provide a transcript to Lake Superior College records office from one of the following: Joint Services Transcript (formerly known as AARTS or SMART), or Community College of the Air Force (CCAF).
 Note: Both Phase 1 and Phase 2 must be included on Joint Services Transcript.
 Training dates prior to 2006 will be considered by petition but prospective students must provide evidence that their training was equivalent to 2006 training AND that they have maintained skills through ongoing practice as a PT Tech/Specialist.

 - Ability to obtain a positive recommendation from the PT clinic director in which he/she performs his/her duties as a PT Tech/Specialist.
 A specific recommendation form is required.

 - Ability to obtain a letter of verification from PT clinic director, verifying 6 months recent experience (at least half time) as a PT Specialist/Technician (active) or 6 months recent experience in civilian clinic (discharged).
 Recent experience is defined as within the past 12 months.
 The work experience verification can be combined with the recommendation.